G. B. Grayson: Repertoire and style

 Grayson played the fiddle in an "archaic" style, holding it against his shoulder rather than his chin.
 Most of the songs he wrote were based loosely on other well-known songs of the day.
 "Train 45" was derived from the banjo tune "Reuben," and "Joking Henry" was probably influenced by the folk song "Frankie and Johnnie."
 He wrote "Going Down the Lee Highway" as he and Whitter drove along U.S. Route 11 in Johnson County in 1929.
 He learned "Nine Pound Hammer" from fellow fiddler Charlie Bowman (who had picked it up from an African-American musician), and his version of "Short Life of Trouble" resembles Clarence Ashley's recording during the same period.
 Grayson and Whitter's traditional recordings include "Rose Connally" and "Ommie Wise."

 Although their partnership was short-lived, the recordings of Grayson and Whitter are among the most emulated and covered of early Old-time and country music.
+While still active the duo influenced younger musicians such as the fiddler Albert Hash.
+Later, their recordings would shape the folk revival.

 The Kingston Trio had a Number 1 hit with a version of "Tom Dooley" in 1958.

 In the early 1960s, musicologist Ralph Rinzler played Grayson's recording of "Ommie Wise" at Clarence Ashley's house in Shouns to help convince Ashley, Doc Watson, and several of their bandmates to take up the more traditional style of music rather than the more modern electric music.
 "Train 45" and "Nine Pound Hammer" have become staples at Bluegrass festivals.
 "Handsome Molly" has been recorded by both Bob Dylan and Rolling Stones singer Mick Jagger.
 Ralph Stanley has recorded Grayson's song "Little Maggie, with a dram glass in her hand" multiple times.